plsanu/Vehicle-Service-Management-System---Multiple-Privilege-Escalation-Leads-to-CRUD-Operations/README.md

 11. The details have been updated successfully.
 12. Staff account can able to access the Settings page.
 13. Staff account can able to Update the Settings.

+### Impact:
+An remote attacker gain elevated access to resources that should normally be unavailable.
+In staff account users can able to access the admin resources and perform CRUD Operations.

+### Mitigation:
+It is recommended to implement the following:
+- Proper privilege account management
+- Monitor and manage all privileged sessions
+- Strong password policies and enforcement
+- Sanitize user inputs and secure the databases